What to pack for Barcelona in September

 Checklist for travel to Barcelona: Essential Documents

 - Transportation: Metro lines in Barcelona are reliable and efficient.
-During our visit, we bought a Barcelona Card for museum entry savings, and free transportation rides.
+During our visit, we bought a Barcelona Card for museum entry savings and free transportation rides.
 You can ditch the rental car, but guided tours are always an option for venturing outside of Barcelona.
 Ensure you have a copy of your tour and ticket purchases

 Barcelona Travel Tips